AreaCodesReuploader/Area-Codes-Archive/README.md

 Contains the original Wattpad story and chapter URLs.

-Many of these URLs are now dead, but they are preserved because they contain the original story and chapter IDs and are useful for archival matching.
+Many of these links are now dead, but they are preserved because the original story and chapter IDs remain useful for matching archived pages and reconstruction sources.

 #### `Links/Reupload/`

-Contains the live Wattpad reupload story and chapter URLs.
+Contains the live links for the completed Wattpad reupload.

-These links will be matched chapter-by-chapter against the original version.

 #### `Links/Webpage Captures/`

-Contains links to Archive.today and other external webpage captures of the original story.
+Contains links to Archive.today and other external webpage captures.

-This directory contains indexes and URLs, not the locally saved HTML files themselves.
+This folder contains indexes and URLs, not the locally saved HTML files themselves.

 #### `Links/YouTube Readings/`

-Contains links to chapter readings uploaded to YouTube.
+Contains links to YouTube chapter readings used during reconstruction or verification.

-These recordings may be useful for:

-* Confirming chapter text
-* Recovering missing wording
-* Confirming chapter order
+Each entry should record:

+* Video title
+* Channel name
+* Original URL
+* Archived URL, when available
+* Video ID
-* Identifying chapter breaks
+* Chapter or chapter range
+* Current availability
-* Comparing the original and reuploaded versions
+* How the recording was used
-* Locating missing author notes or dialogue

 ## Planned Repository Structure